2025 confirmed budget

 • Striving for affordability for the community by prioritizing new investments and existing services using the same set of criteria

-Guelph’s 2025 draft budget update reflects these themes, and accomplishes several objectives:
+Guelph’s 2025 confirmed budget reflects these themes, and accomplishes several objectives:

 • Meets the affordability target set out in the Mayoral Direction on budget.